 Radio Frequency Location (RFL)

-RFL is the main technology behind utility detection surveys, and the tools used by SOCOTEC are the most advanced form of what most people know as “CAT & Genny” (Cable Avoidance Tool & Signal Generator).
+RFL is a conventional technology behind utility detection surveys, and the tools used by SOCOTEC are the most advanced form of what most people know as “CAT & Genny” (Cable Avoidance Tool & Signal Generator).

 Utilising RFL in our underground utility detection surveys means SOCOTEC has the ability to detect underground utilities such as: